szero/mouselounge/README.rst

 Requirements
 ~~~~~~~~~~~~

-Install those programs with your package manager or download them from the developers
+Install those programs with your system package manager or download them from developers
-directly:

-Please use recent version of ``python3``.
+directly.
+If you chose the second option, remember to include directories with binaries
+of the programs in the `PATH <https://en.wikipedia.org/wiki/PATH_(variable)>`_ variable.

+You must use ``python3.6`` or higher.

 - `mpv <https://mpv.io/installation>`_
 - `youtube-dl <https://github.com/ytdl-org/youtube-dl#installation>`_